cloudflare/wildebeest/README.md

 # Wildebeest

-Nothing to see yet here, follow the Cloudflare blog.
+Nothing to see yet here, follow the [Cloudflare blog](https://blog.cloudflare.com) for updates.

 ## User registration